Evidence, oath and affirmations at an inquest

 If the death took place over 75 years ago the record may not be suitable for release and would only be considered to be released to those who could claim a proper interest.
 The boundaries of jurisdiction have altered over recent decades, making it problematic to establish the probable venue where any exact records are held and it is also important to note that during the World Wars many records were destroyed.

-We do not offer genealogy searches.
+The court does not offer genealogy searches.

 Our jurisdiction area